RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-address-based-0.1.0.md

-# Payment Network - Bitcoin - Address based
+# Payment Network - ERC-20 - Address based

-You can be interested in this document if:
+You may be interested in this document if:

 - you want to create your own implementation of the Request protocol
 - you are curious enough to dive and see what is under the hood of the Request protocol

-Prerequisite: Having read the advanced logic specification (see [here](./advanced-logic-specs-0.1.0-DRAFT.md)).
+Prerequisite: Having read the advanced logic specification (see [here](./advanced-logic-specs-0.1.0.md)).

 ## Description

-This extension allows the payments and the refunds to be made on the Bitcoin blockchain.
+This extension allows the payments and the refunds to be made on ERC-20 tokens on the Ethereum blockchain.
-One address for the payment and one for the refund must be created and used exclusively for **one and only one** request.
+One new address for the payment and one for the refund must be created and used exclusively for **one and only one** request.

 As a payment network, this extension allows to deduce a payment `balance` for the request. (see [Interpretation](#Interpretation))